CDRT/mk_docs/docs/ref/dash/index.md

 | \<ACTIVEDIRECTORY\_GROUP\> | Required, if the \<ACTIVEDIRECTORY\_GROUPS\> node is included in the XML provisioning file. |
 | \<GROUPNAME\> | Necessary if any Active Directory group(s) are to be provisioned on the management target. |
 | \<OBJECTSID\> | Security descriptor string in the standard string representation (S-R-I-S-S) for the Active Directory User Group defined by the \<GROUPNAME\> node. |
 | \<ROLES\> | Defines the role(s) (privileges) given to the associated Active Directory group.
-Up to 3 roles can be defined for a particular Active Directory group. !!! info ""
+Up to 3 roles can be defined for a particular Active Directory group. !!! note ""
     The individual DASH roles can only be associated to a single Active Directory group. |
 | \<ROLE\> |  Required.
 Currently there are only 3 acceptable values: Administrator Role, Operator Role and Read Only Role.
 Administrators have full control over the management target and its settings.
 Operators can invoke operational methods. |